Where are your participants from?

 Can I come and tour the camp before I send my child to your program?

-We welcome friends and family at the end of all programs for a celebratory barbecue.
+We welcome family at the end of all programs for an optional celebratory barbecue.
 The second to last day, Northwaters and Langskib gather together to feast, share stories, and wrap-up our incredible adventures on trail together.
 Prior to this, touring base camp is logistically difficult and can be detrimental to the participants ‘journey’.
 Part of the magic young people experience with us is the initial arrival at our island base camps—they are situated far from the mainland and require boat or float planes to access.
 This gives our participants a real sense of adventure and a distinct separation from the ‘known’.

 Can I still come if I have food allergies?